conduition/wos/README.md

 API client for the Wallet of Satoshi Bitcoin Lightning app.

 [Wallet of Satoshi](https://walletofsatoshi.com/) is a custodial Bitcoin Lightning wallet app.
-It is effectively a [web-wallet], because the signing keys are actually hosted on WoS servers.
-By using WoS, users trade security for ease-of-use.
+It is effectively a [web-wallet](https://www.whatisbitcoin.com/learn/what-is-a-web-wallet), because the signing keys are actually hosted on WoS servers, while their mobile app is just a thin API client around their backend sevice.

+By using WoS, Bitcoiners trade security for ease-of-use.
 WoS is well known for being a very beginner-friendly Lightning wallet, due largely to this trade-off.
+WoS can run off with your money, but you also don't have to worry about running a node, managing channels, updating software, and so forth.

 Since WoS is a no-KYC no-signup-required web-wallet, it is very easy to reverse-engineer their API for programmatic use.
+New wallets can be created on-the-fly with no API credentials needed.
+Existing wallets can be accessed using simple API credentials.

-This library is a Golang package which encapsulates their v1 REST API.
+This library is a Golang package which encapsulates the WoS v1 REST API.

 ## Usage

-The primary API revolves around the `Wallet` type, which provides a full interface to the WoS API, including creating invoices and sending payments both on-chain and over Lightning.
+The `Wallet` struct type provides a full interface to the WoS API, including creating invoices and sending payments both on-chain and over Lightning.

 ```golang
 package main